otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   phi = "alice@jabber.net" || "prekeys.xmpp.org"
 ```

-### Prekey Server's Identifier
+### Prekey Server Identifier

-For the interactive DAKE performed by a publisher and the untrusted Prekey
+For the DAKE performed by a publisher and the Prekey
 Server, an identifier is needed.
-This value will be denoted as "Server's
+This value will be denoted the "Prekey Server
 Identifier".

-In any case, it should be hash of the Prekey Server's identity concatenated with
+It is the hash of the Prekey Server identity concatenated with
-the Prekey Server's long-term public key's fingerprint.
+the Prekey Server long-term public key's fingerprint.

 ```
-Prekey Server's Indentifier (PREKEY-SERVER-ID):
+Prekey Server Identifier (PREKEY-SERVER-ID):
-  Prekey Server's identity (DATA)
+  Prekey Server identity (DATA)
   Fingerprint (DATA)
 ```

-For a Prekey Server that uses XMPP, this must be the Prekey Server's bare JID
+For a Prekey Server that uses XMPP, this must be the bare JID of the Prekey Server
-(for example, prekey.xmpp.org) and its long-term public key's fingerprint:
+(for example, prekey.xmpp.org) and the fingerprint of its long-term public key:

 ```
-  Prekey Server's identifier = "prekey.xmpp.org" || "8625CE01F8D06586DC5B58BB1DC7D9C74F42FB07"
+  Prekey Server Identifier = "prekey.xmpp.org" || "8625CE01F8D06586DC5B58BB1DC7D9C74F42FB07"
 ```

 ## Key Management

-In the interactive DAKE between the publisher and the Prekey Server, long-term
+In the DAKE between the publisher and the Prekey Server, long-term
 Ed448 keys and ephemeral Elliptic Curve Diffie-Hellman (ECDH) keys are used.
 Notice that if this DAKE is only used for deniable authentication, the shared
 secret derived during the DAKE should be discarded.
 Nevertheless, this shared
 secret can be used with the Double Ratchet Algorithm to either encrypt the
-channel or by untrusted Prekey Server to encrypt the stored prekey messages
+channel or by Prekey Server to encrypt the stored prekey messages
 (note that the Prekey Server, nevertheless, must handle them out decrypted to
 the retrieving party).